Life's Greatest Game: Plot

 Jackie informs Jack Sr. that his mother is seriously ill and needs help and invites Jack Sr to go with him back home.
 The estranged couple reunites, and Jackie becomes engaged to his sweetheart, Nora.

 Cast

 Production

 Film Booking Offices of America (FBO) was an energetic, independent American silent era film studio.
 The company released around 110 features and shorts a year.
-The company focused on producing low-budget films emphasizing first-class westerns, action films, romantic melodramas, and comedy shorts.The company mainly distributed its pictures to small-town venues and independent theater chains, which changed their pictures three times a week.
+The company focused on producing low-budget films emphasizing first-class westerns, action films, romantic melodramas, and comedy shorts.
+The company mainly distributed its pictures to small-town venues and independent theater chains, which changed their pictures three times a week.
 FBO would make their pictures appeal to every member of the American family.

-The average cost per FBO production was $50,000 to $75,000 dollars equivalent to $ to $ in 2020 compared to the Major film studios which could spend five times as much to produce a movie.
+The average cost per FBO production was $50,000 to $75,000 equivalent to $ to $ in 2021 compared to the Major film studios which could spend five times as much to produce a movie.